VA Class: AM700

 Advice to Patients

-Inform patients of the risk of hepatotoxicity and instruct them to report any signs or symptoms of possible hepatic dysfunction (e.g., unusual fatigue, anorexia, nausea and/or vomiting, jaundice, dark urine, pale feces) to their clinician.167 168 188 189 263
+Risk of hepatotoxicity; importance of reporting any signs or symptoms of possible hepatic dysfunction (e.g., unusual fatigue, anorexia, nausea and/or vomiting, abdominal pain, jaundice, dark urine, pale feces) to their clinician.167 168 188 189 263 384

 Excipients in commercially available drug preparations may have clinically important effects in some individuals; consult specific product labeling for details.